chisom5/Event-Emitter-Code-challenge/README.md

-# Event-Emitter-Code-challenge

-## Take Home Exercise - Event Emitter
+# Take Home Exercise - Event Emitter

 - I created a separate file for each answers to the questions.